Structured Parallel Programming: A Parallel Programming Language

-Note that, for true concurrency, there are still three other properties should be processed: communication, conflict, and race condition.
+Note that, for true concurrency, there are still three other properties should be processed: communications, conflictions, and race conditions (we leave them to the next section).

 \begin{enumerate} \item Communication is occurring between two atomic communicating commands, which can be defined by a communication function $\gamma(c_0, c_1)\triangleq c(c_0,c_1)$.
 Communications can be implemented by several ways: share storage locations, invocation of functions by values, or network communications.
 For a pure imperative programming lange, we only consider the case of share storage locations, so, there is no need to define new communicating commands.
-So, two commands in communication is with a relation $\gamma(c_0, c_1)\triangleq c(c_0,c_1)$, but rules of $c_0\parallel c_1$ are still the same to the above ones; \item Conflict may have two forms: one exists as the condition rules define; the other may exist among the parallel branches, which must be eliminated.
-But the elimination of conflict existing in parallel branches may lead to non-deterministic results (refer to \cite{APTC} for details).
-For simplicity, we assume that the programs written by IPPL have no conflicts, because a program with the conflicts existing among parallel branches have an equal program without conflicts.
-That is, the conflicts can be eliminated and structured; \item Race condition may exist in two parallel commands, for example, they are all executing assignment to a same storage location.
+So, two commands in communication is with a relation $\gamma(c_0, c_1)\triangleq c(c_0,c_1)$, but rules of $c_0\parallel c_1$ are still the same to the above ones.
+We will discuss the general communications in section \ref{comm}; \item Confliction may have two forms: one exists as the condition rules define; the other may exist among the parallel branches, which must be eliminated.
+But the elimination of confliction existing in parallel branches may lead to non-deterministic results (refer to \cite{APTC} for details).
+For simplicity, we assume that the programs written by PPL at this time have no conflictions, because a program with the conflictions existing among parallel branches have an equal program without conflicts.
+That is, the conflictions can be eliminated and structured, and we will discuss the elimination of conflictions between parallel branches in section \ref{conf}; \item Race condition may exist in two parallel commands, for example, they are all executing assignment to a same storage location.
 Two parallel commands in race condition must be executed serially.
 We should define new rules for race condition, but, these rules also lead to non-deterministic results.
-So, we also assume that the programs written by IPPL deal with this situation and the non-deterministic execution is eliminated.
-In fact, we can write $c_0\parallel (\mathbf{skip};c_1)$ or $(\mathbf{skip};c_0)\parallel c_1$, or put $c_0,c_1$ in a condition, where $c_0$ and $c_1$ are in race condition. \end{enumerate}
+So, we also assume that the programs written by PPL deal with this situation and the non-deterministic execution is eliminated.
+In fact, we can write $c_0\parallel (\mathbf{skip};c_1)$ or $(\mathbf{skip};c_0)\parallel c_1$, or put $c_0,c_1$ in a condition, where $c_0$ and $c_1$ are in race condition.
+But, indeed, the above parallelism is still can be used widely in non-sharing memory computation (distributed computing), or non-racing of sharing memory computation.
+For the general form of non-determinism, we will discuss in section \ref{gc} and \ref{comm}. \end{enumerate}

 We can get the following propositions.
 Where $\sim$ is an equivalence relation on commands by the definition, where $\Sigma$ is the set of states: